 The work of online community building may be an art, but it can still benefit from a foundation in science.
 There are theoretical foundations for our work, especially among research of interpersonal (one-to-one) and group communication.

-Let me clarify that theories are just that: theories.
+Let me clarify that these communication theories are just that: theories.
 They are not hard rules, or facts.
 They are not necessarily true in all circumstances.
 However, theories give us a lens through which we can view a phenomenon in our community, explain it, and design communities more thoughtfully.
 Knowing a handful of group and interpersonal communication theories will help you to create more member-centric online spaces.

 With that in mind, here are three theories from researchers of interpersonal communication that can teach you a thing or two about building and managing online communities.
 For each theory, I’ll share more information about the theory, offer further reading, and give suggestions for how to apply the theory in your work.